quan-thecreator/PESH-F1Tenth/quartz2/content/SLAM by Durrant 2006 Part  1.md

 - $Z_{0:k} = {\lbrace z_1,z_2,...,z_k \rbrace}= {\lbrace Z_{1:k-1},z_k \rbrace} \rightarrow$  The historical set of all landmark observations

 ### Probabilistic SLAM
+The probability distribution given time $k$:
+$$P(x_{k},m \vert Z_{0:k},U)$$
+This distribution describes the *joint* end density of the coplanar  measurements of landmark location and vehicle state (losing a dimension or two of vehicle state vector.)
+Since a vehicle control vector is improbable to be perfectly implemented in a real-world situation, and the change in measurements, a temporally recursive computations desirable.

 ## Citation
 H. Durrant-Whyte and T. Bailey, "Simultaneous localization and mapping: part I," in IEEE Robotics & Automation Magazine, vol. 13, no. 2, pp. 99-110, June 2006, doi: 10.1109/MRA.2006.1638022.